 Epigenetic Cell Counting

-Epiontis offers a broad portfolio of epigenetic assays to quantify your cell type of interest.
+Epiontis ID offers a broad portfolio of epigenetic assays to quantify your cell type of interest.

 Cell counting principle